Soviet Navy surface raids in the western Black Sea: Outcome

-Overall, Soviet surface actions failed to inflict significant damages to the Axis shipping lines.
+Overall, Soviet surface actions failed to inflict significant damage to the Axis shipping lines.
 While minelaying operations inflicted some losses in 1941, they were not repeated the following year and three subsequent raids failed to intercept Axis shipping.
 Aside from submarine operations, in 1943 the Soviet Navy switched focus entirely to the Kerch–Eltigen Operation and other ground support missions.